-The core tools include Mail, Calendar, Talk/Hangouts, Drive, Sites, and Contacts.
-Over 40 additional apps are available, such as Blogger, Google+, Moderator and YouTube.
+The core tools include Mail, Calendar, Hangouts, Drive, Sites, and Contacts.
+Many additional apps are available, such as Blogger, Google+, and YouTube.
 These other applications are active with minimal or no formal support.

 Except for some limited specialty features--such as enhanced security and archiving--Google Apps for Education is provided at no charge to U-M. The business case cost analysis and financial projections estimate that for an initial investment of $1.8 million the university will realize ongoing cost savings of approximately $750,000 annually.
 Savings are achieved through the elimination of non-productive, redundant services, some decrease in infrastructure expenditures, and by leveraging the delivery options of Google's cloud computing services.